CPNV-ES-RIA2/JESSY/README.md

 Simply run `yarn build`.

+### Docker

+If you wish to deploy using the dockerfile, simply run `docker build -t RIA2.frontend/vuejs.frontend .`.
+And then you can run `docker run -it -p 8080:80 --rm --name RIA2.frontend RIA2.frontend/vuejs.frontend`.

 ## Tests

 The applications has two end to end tests made with cucumber BDD and cypress.